 Satisfactory Academic Progress

-Cumulative GPA – A student must maintain at least a 2.00 cumulative grade point average.
-Transfer credits, credits by examination, W, WP, Pass and Satisfactory grades are not counted as part of the GPA calculation.
-WF, R, and U grades are counted as F. A class that has been repeated will have the last grade received counted in the GPA.
+A student must maintain at least a 2.00 cumulative grade point average.
+Transfer credits, credits by examination, P and R grades are not counted as part of the GPA calculation.
+A WF grade is counted as an F. A class that has been repeated will have the last grade received counted in the GPA.

-Program Change: Students who change programs should be aware that all hours attempted, regardless of the program, will count toward the maximum credit hour allowance unless the student graduates.
+Students who change programs should be aware that all hours attempted, regardless of the program, will count toward the maximum credit hour allowance until the student graduates.
 Students who graduate from one program, and wish to earn another Associate Degree, Diploma, or Certificate will be allowed to complete a new program within a new 150% credit hour allowance.